 About once a month I get an email from someone asking me how in the world they can get residency in Peru.
 Usually it's due to the fact that a significant other in Peru, but they don't want to or aren't able to get married.

 One tip to remember is that speaking Spanish will help you greatly.
-You'll be treated differently than if you speak English all the time, it'll help you assimilate, and you'll be able to communicate easier.
-If you're looking to learn Spanish, the two programmes I recommend are Synergy Spanish and Speak From Day 1.
+You'll be treated differently than if you speak English all the time, it'll help you assimilate to the culture, and you'll be able to communicate easier.
+If you're looking to learn Spanish, check out Fluenz Spanish, Rosetta Stone, and Synergy Spanish.

 - Get a work visa.
 If you can score an expat package, all the better.